Please seek further advice if you are under 18 or do not claim universal credit (UC) and have been sanctioned.

 What are sanctions?

 A sanction is a deduction from your UC.
 A sanction may be imposed because of something that you have or have not done in relation to your work-related requirements.
-If a sanction is imposed, then UC is either paid at a reduced rate or nil for a specified period of time.
+If a sanction is imposed, then UC is either paid at a reduced rate or is nil for a specified period of time.
 The period depends on the ‘level’ of sanction and whether you have been sanctioned before.
 You should not be sanctioned if you have ‘good reason’ for not meeting your work-related requirements.

 - A claimant cannot be sanctioned for taking redundancy.